TheBB/spaceline/README.md

 - `active`: Whether the current window is active or not.
 Many segments use `:when active` to only show in the current window.
 - `default-face`: The face with which the current segment *should* be rendered.
-If you don't define a `:face`, this is what you get.
+If you don’t define a `:face`, this is what you get.
 For best results, stick to the default face as often as you can.
 - `other-face`: The alternating default face.
 Spaceline switches `default-face` and `other-face` for each top-level segment.
-- `highlight-face`: The face used to highlight 'important' parts, whatever that may be.
+- `highlight-face`: The face used to highlight ‘important’ parts, whatever that may be.
 This may be customized.
 - `line-face`: The face with which the empty part in the middle of the mode-line will be rendered.